cimp08/team-2-backend-final/README.md

 ## Setup
 1. Intall node.js in your computer. https://nodejs.org/en/

-2 Install all the dependencies.
+2. Install all the dependencies.

 ```
 npm install
 ```

+3. Create the .env file with the following environment variables:
+MONGO_URI = The mongoDB database
+TOKEN_KEY = The key to encode the token
+REQUEST_URL = The frontend URL

-3 Start the server.
+4. Start the server.

 ```
 npm start
 ```

-4. The server runs locally at: http://localhost:5000/
+5. The server runs locally at: http://localhost:5000/

 ## Project Status
 Project is: _in progress_.